-Registration in thesis/dissertation research hours for on-campus or in absentia students, after the completion of the required coursework (32 hours for M.A./M.S. students; 64 hours beyond the master's degree for doctoral students), is required.
-The student must obtain approval by the adviser/director of research and submit it to the Academic and Instructional Services Office prior to registration.
+Registration in thesis/dissertation research hours for on-campus or in absentia students, after the completion of the required coursework, is required.
+The student must obtain approval by the advisor/director of research and submit it to the Graduate Student Services Office prior to registration.
 This registration typically occurs after the course work is completed and before the time limits are reached.